christroutner/keystone-guides/api-file-uploads/API-File-Uploads.md

         contentType: false,
         processData: false,
         type: 'POST',

+        //This function is executed when the file uploads successfully.
         success: function(data){
           //Dev Note: KeystoneAPI only allows file and image uploads with the file itself.
 Any extra metadata will have to
           //be uploaded/updated with a second call.